GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 ![Tritan is a fancy template](https://resources.gravitypdf.com/uploads/edd/2018/02/tritan-cover-image-v2.jpg)

-*Tritan* is a fancy Universal PDF template that integrates seamlessly into any Gravity Form you might create.
+*Tritan* is a fancy Universal PDF template that integrates seamlessly into any Gravity Forms you might create.
 You can [purchase from our PDF Template Shop](https://gravitypdf.com/shop/tritan/).
 It's ideally suited for short forms with a limited number of pages (resumès instantly come to mind), but can be scaled to larger forms by disabling the first-page sidebar.

 ## Installation